oracle-samples/cclunit-framework/doc/CCLUTMOCKING.md

 1. Mocks can be leveraged for tables and fields that do not exist in the testing domain.
     * This can be useful to test tables that are still under construction.

-1. Mocks created through cclutCreateMockTable() and cclutAddMockImplementation are not applied to child scripts called from the script-under-test.
+1. Mocks created through `cclutCreateMockTable` and `cclutAddMockImplementation` are not applied to child scripts called from the script-under-test.
 Alternatives:
     * Mock each child script to return data appropriate for the test.
     * Mock each child script to execute the real child script using `with replace` to reference the mock entities.

 1. Mock table substitutions are not automatically applied to `rdb` commands (32-bit >= 8.15.0, 64-bit >= 9.3.0).
     * Use `call cclutAddMockImplementation(<table name>, <mock table name>)` to achieve this.
         * This is ineffective if a query accesses a field with the same name as the mocked table.
+        * This should not be done if there are non-rdb queries against the same table.

 1. Mock substitutions are not applied to statements executed via `call parser`.
 Alternatives:
     * Do not invoke `call parser` directly but define and invoke a wrapper subroutine instead.
 Mock the wrapper to make any necessary name substitutions before invoking `call parser`.